-DEPARTMENT OF HOWELAND SECONT I an individual official, employee, consultant, or subcontractor of or to (the Authorized Entity), intending to be legally bound nereby consent to the terms in this Agreement in consideration of my being granted conditional access to certain information, specified below, that is owned by, produced by, or in the possession of the United States Government.
+\\\\\, an individual official, employee, consultant, or subcontractor of or to

+(the Authorized Entity), intending to be legally bound, hereby consent to the terms in this Agreement in consideration of my being granted conditional access to certain information, specified below, that is owned by, produced by, or in the possession of the United States Government.

 (Signer will acknowledge the category or categories of information that he or she may have access to, and the signer's willingness to comply with the standards for protection by placing his or her initials in front of the applicable category or categories.)

-Initials: Protected Critical Infrastructure Information (PCII) I attest that I am familiar with, and I will comply with all requirements of the PCII program set out in the Critical Infrastructure Information Act of 2002 (CII Act) (Title II, Subtitle B, of the Homeland Security Act of 2002, Public Law 107-296, 196 Stat.
+Initials: Protected Critical Infrastructure Information (PCII)

+I attest that I am familiar with, and I will comply with all requirements of the PCII program set out in the Critical Infrastructure Information Act of 2002 (CII Act) (Title II, Subtitle B, of the Homeland Security Act of 2002, Public Law 107-296, 196 Stat.
 2135, 6 U.S.C.
-101 et seq.), as amended, the implementing regulation thereto (6 C.F.R.
+101 et seq.), as amended, the implementing regulations thereto (6 C.F.R.
 Part 29), as amended, and the applicable PCII Procedures Manual, as amended, and with any such requirements that may be officially communicated to me by the PCII Program Manager or the PCII Program Manager's designee.

-Initials: Sensitive Security Information (SSI) I attest that I am familiar with, and I will comply with the standards for access, dissemination, handling, and safeguarding of SSI information as cited in this Agreement and in accordance with 49 C.F.R.
+Initials: Sensitive Security Information (SSI)

+I attest that I am familiar with, and I will comply with the standards for access, dissemination, handling, and safeguarding of SSI information as cited in this Agreement and in accordance with 49 C.F.R.
 Part 1520, "Protection of Sensitive Security Information," "Policies and Procedures for Safeguarding and Control of SSI," as amended, and any supplementary guidance issued by an authorized official of the Department of Homeland Security.
-Initials: Other Sensitive but Unclassified (SBU) As used in this Agreemen at sensitive but unclassified information is an over-arching term that covers any